-Based on the experience of the existing networks, it was found that many of them face certain dilemmas or challenges that must be addressed collectively for their continued effectiveness.
-Some commonly identified dilemmas or challenges are as follows.
+The experience of existing networks shows that many face dilemmas or challenges that must be addressed collectively for their continued effectiveness.
+Some of the commonly identified dilemmas or challenges are as follows.

 Participation versus responsibility: Members are always interested in participating in a network to gain news, opinions, or experiences from others; but they generally hesitate to take any responsibility on behalf of the network.
 Networks should be a collective process where the members' participation and responsibility go hand-in-hand.